podkrepi-bg/infrastructure/keycloak/README.md

 ## Pulling a new version of the custom theme
 To pull a newer version of the custom theme from the current repo just delete the Keycloak pod from the cluster.
 A new one will be automatically created and the latest version of the theme will be available there.

-# Local testing
+# Local keycloak for development
 Run docker-compose up with the docker-compose.yml from this folder.
+The server will start on localhost:9080 with default admin user: user and default password: bitnami as per default configuration from here: https://hub.docker.com/r/bitnami/keycloak/

 # Custom Theme for Podkrepi.bg
 The docker-compose.yml will also add a custom theme with the style of Podkprepi.bg from ./theme-podkrepi .